ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Proposed Methods

 \subsection{Deferral Mechanism}

 During inference, we aim to preserve the original capabilities of LLMs on general tasks to ensure their practical application.
-To this end, we implement a simple yet effective deferral mechanism to identify inputs that do not involve edited knowledge, referred to as task inputs.
-The proposed mechanism is based on the LoRA allocation since it contains edit-related features within the input, excluding the impact of irrelevant details like input format as described in Section \ref{sec: guide}.
+To this end, we design a novel deferral mechanism to identify inputs that do not involve edited knowledge, referred to as task inputs.
+The proposed mechanism is based on the LoRA allocations, since they contain edit-related features within the input, excluding the impact of irrelevant details like input format as described in Section \ref{sec: guide}.
 After distinguishing these non-edited inputs, we deactivate the mixture-of-LoRA module and process them directly with the original model.
 This mechanism ensures that task inputs yield the same output as they would from the initial model.

 The detailed steps of this deferral mechanism are outlined in Algorithm \ref{algorithm} and described next.
 First, test input is compared to all edited samples via the allocation code, a \(L\times N\) boolean vector with \(L\times k\) nonzero elements indicating the top-\(k\) LoRAs at each layer.
 Formally, for a test input with allocation \(\mathcal{A}\), its allocation code \(\mathbf{c}\) is defined as: